jnozzi/cocoadev.com/markdown/ProgrammaticallyControlExpose.md

 ----

 One must keep in mind that Expose' is strictly a user-activated function and there's no way that I know of to control it programmatically.
-You should simply activate the target application using General/NSWorkspace's methods in my opinion, without "hijacking" Expose' from the user. --l0ne
+You should simply activate the target application using NSWorkspace's methods in my opinion, without "hijacking" Expose' from the user. --l0ne

 *Not knowing a direct way to control it is a fair-enough answer, but as I said above, with all user consideration aside (as a good prefs option will allow), I'm just interested in figuring out how - if it's at all possible.*